Low-Rank Tucker Approximation of a Tensor From Streaming Data: Introduction

 \item We develop provable probabilistic guarantees on the performance of both the one-pass and two-pass algorithms when the tensor sketch is composed of Gaussian dimension reduction maps.

 \item We exhibit several random maps that can be used to sketch the tensor.
-Compared to the Gaussian map, others are cheaper to store, easier to apply, and deliver similar performance experimentally in tensor approximation error.
-In particular, we demonstrate the effective performance of a row-product random matrix, which we call the Tensor Random Projection (TRP), which uses exceedingly low storage.
+Compared to the Gaussian map, these alternatives are cheaper to store, easier to apply, and experimentally deliver similar performance as measured by the tensor approximation error.
+In particular, we demonstrate the benefits of a Khatri--Rao product of random matrices, which we call the tensor random projection (TRP), which uses exceedingly low storage.

-\item We perform a comprehensive simulation study with synthetic data, and consider applications to several real datasets, to demonstrate the practical performance of our method.
-Our methods reduce approximation error compared to the only existing one-pass Tucker approximation algorithm \cite{malik2018low} by more than an order of magnitude given the same storage budget.
+\item We perform a comprehensive simulation study with synthetic data, and we consider applications to several real datasets.
+These results demonstrate the practical performance of our method.
+In comparison to the only existing one-pass Tucker approximation algorithm \cite{malik2018low}, our methods reduce the approximation error by more than an order of magnitude given the same storage budget.